-Whether they’re childhood favorites, restaurant staples, or party snacks, so many classic dishes seem inaccessible to those eating a strictly plant-based diet.
+Whether they’re childhood favorites, restaurant staples, or party snacks, so many classic dishes seem inaccessible to those on a plant-based diet.

 It’s easy for the herbivore at the table to start feeling left out, unable to partake in what’s supposed to be a bonding experience over everyone’s most beloved foods.

-Thanks to the taste buds (and kitchen skills) of talented and creative bloggers all over the internet, we’ve rounded up meatless and dairy-free versions of some of the most popular, most un-vegan dishes out there.
+Thanks to the taste buds and kitchen skills of talented bloggers all over the internet, we’ve rounded up meatless and dairy-free versions of some of the most popular, most un-vegan dishes out there.

 Not only do these recipes eliminate animal products, but many introduce healthier alternatives and nutrient-dense swaps for flavors that not only resemble, but maybe even surpass the originals.

 From breakfast to dinner and everything in between, here are 35 dishes you never thought you could vegan-ize.